 Some European countries and regions remain free of the disease, including Ireland, Sweden and the Greek islands of Crete and Lesvos.
 These countries (other than Greece) currently have EU Protected Zone status for the pathogen.

-Table of the European countries and regions where it has been confirmed, and the dates of its discoveries.
+European countries and regions where it has been confirmed.

 At present it is not possible to confirm how the pathogen entered the UK.
 It has the potential to be moved on infected timber and on infected plants for planting.
 The current outbreaks are on two sites that were planted with material supplied from the same nursery in France, although the source of the infection is still under investigation, and might never be proven.